ky-feng/data-projects/GTA-fatal-accidents/index.md

 ![GTA-fatal-accidents_district-neighbourh](https://ky-feng.github.io/data-projects/GTA-fatal-accidents/district-neighbourh.png)

-We see that Etobicoke York, while having fewer overall accidents in their District, has one neighborhood - West Humber-Clairville (1) - that has the highest accident fatality rate in all of the GTA in our dataset.
+We see that Etobicoke York has one neighborhood - West Humber-Clairville (1) - that has the highest accident fatality rate in all of the GTA in our dataset.
+That's scary!
 What we also notice is that this neighborhood is an exception - other than West Humber-Clairville, Etobicoke York has the fewest number of neighborhoods with accidents greater than or equal to five.

 In comparison, Scarborough and Toronto/East York have many more bars, and thus many more neighborhoods with automobile fatalities.
-This does not necessarily mean that these districts have worse roads, etc. It makes sense, as they are more populated than Etobicoke or North York.
+This does not necessarily mean that these districts have worse roads - perhaps population density is greater in Scarborough and Toronto/East York.
+Perhaps certain intersections are more congested...

 For fun, let's look at a heat map of the GTA region: